giventech/mebank/README.md

 Note: In a production environment this would need to be considered/re-considered based platorm capacity e.g. does this list of transaction need to be cached, synchronised with other processes

-## Feature Driven Developemt  VS  Non Functional Requirements
+## Feature Driven Development  VS  Non Functional Requirements
 -------------------------------------------------------------
 * Application could be re-factored based on the assumption below